lukaljubojevic/LearningToBeSysAdmin/README.md

 # Work in progress!
-add TODO in Systemd tutorial
+Finish TODO in Systemd tutorial

 # LearningToBeSysAdmin
 My notes while learning to become a SysAdmin